 The course of studies can be designed individually, since no formal participation requirements are set for any module.

-The module offers students orientation at the beginning of their M.Sc. studies, a scientific-critical examination in the field of research activities of the Department, and guides them towards an activity in spatial and planning research.
+Module 1 offers students orientation at the beginning of their studies, a scientific-critical examination in the field of research activities of the department and, furthermore expands the knowledge of advanced working and research methods in spatial planning.
+The module leads towards an occupation in spatial and planning research.
 Students who have not completed the bachelor's degree program in spatial planning at the TU Dortmund University will also gain an insight into the content of current research on structural change and spatial development.

 In Module 2 students can choose between a project or design work, which is carried out independently in small groups of usually 4 - 6 students and is supervised by teachers of the department.
 The topics are based on current research fields of the department.
 Students learn to work on complex spatial problems in a cooperative manner using scientific methods within a given time frame and to demonstrate possible solutions.